 Significantly, New Jersey did not adopt the federal definition.
 In N.J.S.
 2C:20-25(a), “in excess of authorization” simply modifies “access.”
 Thus, according to a narrow reading, the statute does not cover “use” in excess of authorization.
 Rather, it covers a situation where someone has password or code-based permission to enter certain databases but not others, but hacks his way into a second level within the computer data base.
 If the Legislature wanted to cover persons who acted in excess of authorization to use data, as opposed in excess of authorization to access data, it could have said so.

-Allan Marain and Norman Epting, Jr. are New Jersey criminal defense lawyers.
-Their combined criminal defense experience exceeds seventy years.
-Allan has ten years experience as a computer programmer and systems analyst for major New Jersey and multi-national corporations.
+Allan Marain is a New Jersey criminal defense lawyers.
+He has forty-five years experience.
+Before becoming a lawyer, Allan had ten years experience as a computer programmer and systems analyst for major New Jersey and multi-national corporations.
 He is a Trustees of the Association of Criminal Defense Lawyers of New Jersey.

-If you have been charged with computer theft, both Mr. Marain and Mr. Epting are available to discuss review your charges, and your options.
-Call them for a confidential no-charge no-obligation conference.
+If you have been charged with computer theft, Mr. Marain is available to discuss review your charges, and your options.
+Call him for a confidential no-charge no-obligation conference.